miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 it will come and go.
 Vim (vi, nvim, etc.), the one all the others try to emulate, will be the only safe harbor for your fingers.

-## Future-Proofing with LPvg Skills
+## Investing in Timeless Technical Skills

 If you develop muscle memory from years of practice in this slightly less-than-sexiest of tech (at least as a secondary tech-stack you know), then